Matthewtwyford/spine/README.md

 <h2>What spine <b>is</b></h2>

 <p>
-Spine is as the name aptly suggests is a Barebones CSS class based framework giving any project a backbone and keeping  page elements a solid structure.
+Spine as the name aptly suggests is a Barebones CSS class based framework to give any project a backbone whilst keeping page elements solid.
 </p>

 <p>
- without all the bloat that comes with the some of the framework available.
+Spine is simple and comes with allwithout all the bloat that comes with the some of the framework available.
 Save time without doing those annoying framework class overides. :)
 </p>